ibraimgm/enigma/README.md

 ![Enigma wiring diagram](./wiringdiagram.png)

 Basically, the input travels from the keyboard to the plugboard and then, to each rotor, ultil it reaches the reflector (red arrow).
 After that, the signal bounces on the opposite path, until it reaches the lightboard (blue arrow).
 Not that complicated, right?

+## Usage

+### Command-line application

+Simply running the executable is enough to start the application with a default set of options (use `--help`) to see all the flags available.
+By default, the coded text is written to `STDOUT` after every newline.
+You can change this behavior using the `-o` flag, e. g. `enigma -o coded.txt`.

+You can also encode an entire file in one go by piping it to the application: `cat plain.txt | enigma -q > coded.txt`.

+### API

+There are basically two ways to use the API.
+The first one, in the package [enigma](https://godoc.org/github.com/ibraimgm/enigma/machine/enigma) exports an easy-to-use built-int enigma machine, with configurable rotors, ring settings and window settings.
+It is also possible to use the [Assemble](https://godoc.org/github.com/ibraimgm/enigma/machine/enigma#Assemble) funcion to specify every individual part of the machine.

+The second package, [parts](https://godoc.org/github.com/ibraimgm/enigma/machine/parts), contains the interfaces for every machine part used by the enigma, with default implementations as well.

+### Caveats

+This implementation is a bit more 'flexible' than the actual enigma hardware.
+For example, you can use the same rotor  more than once all rotors are valid in all positions, etc. This is intentional to make the API and machine construction as flexible as possible.

 ## References